koriym/Any.Serializer/README.md

 BEAR.Serializer
 ===============

-BEAR.Serializer enable to serialize any object.
-It removes all contained unserializable item (such as resource, closure) for logging purpose.
+BEAR.Serializer enables to serialize any object.
+It removes all contained unserializable items (such as resource, closure) for logging purpose.
 Requirement
 -----------